Andrew0000/ImagePickerPlus/README.md

 ✔️ Pick picture from gallery without storage permission.
 ✔️ Take photo from camera (camera permission is optional).
 ✔️ Rotate or crop the captured image.
-✔️ Save final image to app's local directory so you can use it like a File, without content resolver.
+✔️ Save final image to app's local directory so you can use it like a File, without a ContentResolver.
 ✔️ Transform result to Jpeg / PNG / WebP automatically if needed.

 ### Why one more photo picker?